-Following receipt of survey results, DAC will share preliminary results and conduct campus-wide forums on themes that emerge from the survey.
-We welcome feedback and commentary and look forward to engaging in conversations about how diversity is lived and experienced by campus community members.
+We encourage campus community members to discuss and search out connections and intersections across multiple identity/social participation facets.
+We welcome feedback and commentary and look forward to engaging in conversations about how diversity is lived and experienced by different campus community members.

-Climate: The atmosphere or ambiance of an organization as perceived by its members that can influence whether an individual feels personally safe, listened to, valued, and treated fairly and with respect.
-An organization’s climate is reflected in its structures, policies, and practices; the demographics of its membership; the attitudes and values of its members and leaders; and the quality of personal interactions.
+Climate: The atmosphere or ambiance of an organization as perceived by its members can influence whether an individual feels personally safe, listened to, valued, and treated fairly and with respect.
+An organization’s climate is reflected in its structures, policies, practices, the demographics of its membership, its members and leaders, and the quality of personal interactions.

 Diversity: Includes attention to identity characteristics such as age, disability, gender, race, ethnicity, religion/spiritual tradition, sexual orientation, veteran status, job status or socioeconomic class, nation of origin, language spoken, documentation status, personal appearance, and political beliefs.
-Diversity also includes attention to processes such as design of the curriculum, admissions policies and practices, hiring and retention practices, assessment of performance, budgeting, and any other day-to-day business decisions made within the institution.
+Diversity also includes attention to processes such as the curriculum design, admissions policies and practices, hiring and retention practices, assessment of performance, budgeting, and any other day-to-day business decisions made within the institution.

-Puget Sound intentionally conceptualizes diversity through an equity and inclusion understanding that makes clear how benefits for some groups are embedded in the organizational aspects of the university.
-Diversity thus accounts for and refers to historical practices and legacies, cultural and social representations and institutional processes that could cause groups or individuals to be systematically excluded from full participation in higher education.
+Puget Sound intentionally conceptualizes diversity through an equity and inclusion understanding that clarifies how benefits for some groups are embedded in the university's organizational aspects.
+Diversity thus accounts for and refers to historical practices and legacies, cultural and social representations, and institutional processes that could cause groups or individuals to be systematically excluded from full participation in higher education.

-In 2012, a preliminary report, focused on the collective change in experiences and perceptions of Puget Sound campus climate as reported by faculty, staff, and students surveyed in 2006 and 2012.
-During the 2012–13 academic year DAC presented the preliminary findings to numerous groups on campus including student leaders, the Faculty and Staff senates, department chairs and directors, Student Affairs and academic leaders, the Cabinet, and the Board of Trustees.
-During this sharing process feedback from campus community members was discussed and documented.
-In addition, members of DAC thematically coded all the written commentary from the survey using an agreed upon coding system and reviewed numerous data displays of the quantitative data.
-For each focus area of identity/social participation DAC identified themes with underlying issues and recommended actions.
+In 2012, a preliminary report focused on the collective change in Puget Sound campus climate experiences and perceptions as reported by faculty, staff, and students surveyed in 2006 and 2012.
+During the 2012–13 academic year, DAC presented the preliminary findings to numerous groups on campus, including student leaders, the Faculty and Staff senates, department chairs and directors, Student Affairs and academic leaders, the Cabinet, and the Board of Trustees.
+During this sharing process, feedback from campus community members was discussed and documented.
+Also, members of DAC thematically coded all the written comments from the survey using an agreed-upon coding system and reviewed numerous data displays of the quantitative data.
+For each focus area of identity/social participation, DAC identified themes with underlying issues and recommended actions.